opentelekomcloud-docs/tag-management-service/umn/source/quotas.rst

 What Is Quota?
 --------------

-Quotas can limit the number or amount of resources available to users, such as the maximum number of ECSs or EVS disks that can be created.

-If the existing resource quota cannot meet your service requirements, you can apply for a higher quota.
+Quotas are the maximum amount of resources and capacity allowed for users to prevent waste.
+For example, you are allowed to create up to 500 predefined tags.
+You can request for an increase in quota if the existing quota does not meet your service requirements.

 How Do I View My Quotas?
 ------------------------